Cathy Cohen, Principal Investigator/ Founder

 Matthew Fowler is a Postdoctoral Scholar at the University of Chicago.
 He received his Ph.D. in political science from Indiana University in August 2017.
 His research examines the politics of race and ethnicity, political polarization, and ideology in American politics.
 He has published articles in PS: Political Science & Politics, American Review of Politics, and Indiana Journal of Global Legal Studies.

-Jon Rogowski, Research Director
+Jon Rogowski, Research Consultant

 Jon Rogowski is an assistant professor in the Department of Government at Harvard University.
 His work focuses broadly on American politics, with specific research and teaching interests in electoral politics and American political institutions.
 Jon is coauthor (with William Howell and Saul Jackman) of The Wartime President: Executive Influence and the Nationalizing Politics of Threat.
 His work has appeared in a variety of scholarly journals including the American Political Science Review and the American Journal of Political Science.
 His current research projects focus on executive branch politics and the presidency in the contemporary and historical periods.
 Prior to joining the faculty at Harvard, Jon was an assistant professor in the Department of Political Science at Washington University in St. Louis.